semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 ### Install WSL

 See the WSL installation instructions here: https://docs.microsoft.com/en-us/windows/wsl/install-win10.
 WSL is currently transitioning from WSL 1 to WSL 2, and depending on your Windows version, you may only be able to install WSL 1.
 This is perfectly ok: try to follow the steps to install WSL 2, but if you do not meet the requirements just install WSL 1 and it will have all the features you need.
-When you get to the step of choosing a Linux distrbution from the Microsoft store, we suggest you install Ubuntu, as it is probably the easiest to work with.
+When you get to the step of choosing a Linux distribution from the Microsoft store, we suggest you install Ubuntu, as it is probably the easiest to work with.
 If it is installed successfully, you should be open Ubuntu from the Start Menu and have a black terminal screen appear.
 Anything you do inside this terminal screen will be done through Ubuntu.
 But as we will see, this is not the only way to run things in Linux.

 ### Install xming

 Normally, WSL is just a command prompt, so it does not have a GUI interface.
 If you try to display matplotlib plots through the command line, it will not work, because WSL does not directly talk with your Windows desktop normally.
 However, you can make this communication happen with xming, which can be installed from here: https://sourceforge.net/projects/xming/.

 After you download and install xming, click on it to run.
-It runs passively in the backgorund, so you should not expect anything to happen.
+It runs passively in the background, so you should not expect anything to happen.
 You should just see the xming icon appear in the Windows taskbar.
 This means the connection is active.

 ### Install git